thdrmz/Getopt-ArgParse/README.md

 set(Str <argument>)
 set()
 : Set the option value, return true when <argument> is used and false when not.
+These method must be defined by the option object, if called in base an exception will be thrown.

 gengist()
 : Returns string of internals to use it in gist() method.